Mint Julep Variations

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.

-An iconic summer drink, the mint julep is a favorite in our house.
-Check out all these fun variations to keep this classic cocktail fresh and exciting all summer long!
+An iconic summer bourbon cocktail, the mint julep is a favorite in our house.
+Check out all these unique mint julep recipe variations to keep this classic cocktail fresh and exciting all season long.

 Author: